 In no event should this rule be construed to discipline a student for speech protected by the First Amendment to the United States Constitution.

-If you are concerned about a student, but they have not violated the Code of Conduct please consider reaching out to 974-HELP/Dean of Students or the Academic Success Center.
+If you are concerned about a student, but they have not violated the Code of Conduct please consider reaching out to 974-HELP or the Academic Success Center.
 You can also refer to the Distressed Student Resources for Faculty/Staff for additional information regarding this area.